libsdl-org/sdlwiki/SDL3/SDL12MigrationGuide.md

 If you had used [SDL_GL_SetAttribute](SDL_GL_SetAttribute)(SDL_GL_SWAP_CONTROL, x), this has changed.
 There is now an [SDL_GL_SetSwapInterval](SDL_GL_SetSwapInterval)(x) call, so you can change this on an existing GL context.

 Note that SDL3 can toggle windowed/fullscreen and back with OpenGL windows without losing the GL context (hooray!).
 Use [SDL_SetWindowFullscreen](SDL_SetWindowFullscreen)() for this.
+Resizing an existing window will also not throw away the GL context (as SDL_SetVideoMode() did on _some_ platforms in SDL 1.2).

 ### Input

 The good news is that SDL3 has made Unicode input usable.
-The bad news is that it will take some minor changes to your application.
+The bad news is that it may take some minor changes to your application.

 In 1.2, many applications that only cared about US English still called `SDL_EnableUNICODE(1)`, because it was useful to get the character that was associated with a keypress.
 This didn't work well once you got outside of English, and it really didn't work _at all_ once you got to Asian languages.

 It turns out, i18n is hard.
+(But keep reading.)

 SDL changed this. `SDL_EnableUNICODE()` is gone, and so is [SDL_Keysym](SDL_Keysym)'s `unicode` field.
-You no longer get character input from `SDL_KEYDOWN` events.
-Use SDL3's [SDL_EVENT_KEY_DOWN](SDL_EventType) event to treat the keyboard like a 101-button joystick now.
-Text input comes from somewhere else.
+You no longer get direct character input from `SDL_KEYDOWN` events.
+We have [a document on best keyboard practices](BestKeyboardPractices) which explains all the nuances, but here's the fastest migration path for existing 1.2 code.

-The new event is [SDL_EVENT_TEXT_INPUT](SDL_EventType).
+If you want actual text the user entered, the new event is [SDL_EVENT_TEXT_INPUT](SDL_EventType).
 This is triggered whenever there's new text entered by the user.
 Note that this text might be coming from keypresses, or it might be coming from some sort of IME (which is a fancy way of entering complicated, multi-character text).
 This event returns entire strings, which might be one char long, or several codepoints of multi-character data.
 This string is always in UTF-8 encoding.
+If you need to map this to keypresses, you don't want this.
+But this is useful if you want real Unicode text for chat boxes, etc. There is no equivalent in SDL 1.2.

 If all you care about is whether the user pressed a certain key, that's still [SDL_EVENT_KEY_DOWN](SDL_EventType), but we've split this system into two pieces since 1.2: [keycodes](SDL_Keycode) and [scancodes](SDL_Scancode).